Carmy Berzatto: Sexuality, aesthetics, sex appeal

 "...memories of fun-yet-questionable hookups...the kind of guy who'd fuck me by a dumpster after closing out the restaurant at 2 a.m., sans condom.
 The irony is, the actual character, Carmy, doesn't fuck.
-He's so traumatized...that he has no energy for love. call his sister to check in on how she’s doing.
+He's so traumatized...that he has no energy for love.
+He can barely call his sister to check in on how she’s doing.
 It's likely that the last thing he's thinking about is getting laid.
 But it's understandable why, by looking at him, you'd think he's Chicago's hottest scumbag."

+MEL magazine commented "Carmy might not be the guy these women are projecting onto him, but admittedly, there's something hot about a man who is trying to get his shit together, too."
 In 2022, White denied the dirtbag charges against his character; he thought Carmy was meant to be understood as a "genuine and nice guy."
 Per Salon.com, Carmy's dirtbag subcategory would be "heroic," in company with Cassian Andor of the Star Wars universe, as Carmy solved "a riddle left by his brother.
 And in doing so, he saved the jobs of his employees and their futures."
-MEL magazine commented "Carmy might not be the guy these women are projecting onto him, but admittedly, there's something hot about a man who is trying to get his shit together, too."
+White told an interviewer for W magazine that if people find Carmy attractive, "I hope it means that people understand Carmy as intrinsically good.
+He's behaved poorly at times, but I do think he's trying.
+And people trying...that's never not cool."

 One critic quipped that the subject matter of the series was "sandwiches and trauma and Jeremy Allen White's biceps."
-A review of season one commended White's "pretty remarkable performance" but found his Carmy "oddly buff for a dude who runs a greasy spoon."
-A critique of season four by Time magazine critic Judy Berman commented that, "The camera lingers for too long on his pained, Grecian-bust features.
+A review of season 1 commended White's "pretty remarkable performance" but found his Carmy "oddly buff for a dude who runs a greasy spoon."
+(GQ UK reverse-engineered chef's likely diet and workout regimen, should anyone care duplicate it.)
+A critique of season 4 by Time magazine critic Judy Berman commented that, "The camera lingers for too long on his pained, Grecian-bust features.
 His every line is freighted with meaning.
 White does as great a job as is probably possible of making this overly aestheticized archetype into a believable human being."

-Costuming
+Home

+Carmy has an apartment somewhere in Chicago, possibly in the West Loop or Wicker Park.
+In season 1, Carmy stores his denim collection in his unused home oven, maximizing space in a city apartment and emphasizing that despite being a chef the hearth at his home is cold.
+He often falls asleep on his couch watching TV, for instance to Pasta Granny Maria making lasagne verdi with spinach noodles on YouTube.
+Carmy's apartment "is an impersonal space where he spends little time.
+Unlike the restaurant where his most significant professional and personal relationships unfold, his flat is a space that is rarely explored."